sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 import type { G as Ga } from "a";
 ```

-When sorting is enabled, imports will be sorted into groups, which are then arranged as blocks of imports.
+When **sort-imports** rule is enabled, imports will be sorted into groups, which are then arranged as blocks of imports.
 Each of these blocks will be sorted alphabetically by local import name.
 So code like this

 ```js
 import { r } from "./a";